ElinamLLC/SharpVectors/Docs/articles/getting_started.md

             // Render the SVG document
             _wpfRenderer.Render(svgDocument);

-            // Retrived the rendered drawing, and do something with it DrawingGroup drawing = _wpfRenderer.Drawing;
+            // Retrieved the rendered drawing, and do something with it DrawingGroup drawing = _wpfRenderer.Drawing;

             // Signal an end to the rendering process